Pixel Image

 Amazon AMZ Pre-Sale launched

-The supply is rather short during the pre-sale, as only 5 million tokens of AMZ can be claimed right now (1 AMZ = 1 USD), and we have no official date for the public sale stage at this point.
+The supply is kept short during the pre-sale, as only 5 million tokens of xAI can be claimed right now (1 xAI = 1 USD), and we have no official date for the public sale stage at this point.

 The expectations are high to see a strong brand name in the industry, but as usual, the golden rule is that any investment will not come without any risks.